psychok7/django-yadpt-starter/README.md

 While there is no shortage of Template Skeletons for Django projects, the aim of this one is to provide you, to the extent possible, with a fully automated setup using `Docker Containers` and a [Let's Encrypt](https://letsencrypt.org) SSL certificate for your site, all while adhering to recommended best practices.
 A few key features are:

-- `django-yadtp-starter` is a small utility that makes it trivial to setup you project;
+- Configuration performed by `django-yadtp-starter`, a small utility that makes it trivial to setup your project;
-- Automatic generation and renewal of site's certificates;
+- Automatic generation and renewal of [Let's Encrypt](https://letsencrypt.org) certificates;
 - Adheres to best practices;
-- Provides 3 distinct environments: Production, Staging, and Local development version
+- Provides different environments: One without valid a certificate for local development and another with a valid certificate (for Production or Staging).

 Once finished there should be 2 templates: a **minimal** but functional template and a more complete template.

-## Usage - The Short Version
+## Usage — The TL;DR Version

-If you're in a rush to get your shiny new django project up and running, complete with SSL certificates, then just follow these 3 steps:
+Getting your shiny new Django project up and running, complete with SSL certificates, is as easy as following these simple steps:

 1. Install `django-yadtp-starter` utility